GunnerForever/1030_project/README.md

 # A Quantitative Test for SARS-Cov-2 Infection

 ### This is the repository for Zefeng Xu's DATA 1030 Final Project at Brown University. <br>
-This project aims to add a quantitative approach to the testing and diagnosis of COVID-19 by using gene expression data. <br>
+This project aims to add a quantitative approach to the testing and diagnosis of COVID-19 using gene expression data. <br>
 This project is to solve a binary classification problem of whether a patient is or is not infected with COVID-19 using data from Gene Expression Omnibus (GEO) database. <br>

 Below is the structure of this repository. <br>